Mobile Integrated Health (MIH)

 The mission of the MIH program is to provide resources for emergency responders and citizens within our region that work proactively to reduce unnecessary emergent call volume and better the health of our community.

-The three participating cities are Redmond, Duvall, and Kirkland.
+The three participating cities are Redmond, Duvall, and Snoqualmie.

 Four Steps to Fall Prevention